lucascaleida/copilot-go/memory-bank/progress.md

     -   App Service: `concesur-vehicle-api`
     -   Service Principal: `GitHubActionsVehicleAPI` (with Contributor and AcrPush roles).
 -   **GitHub Secrets Configuration:** User confirmed all necessary secrets are added.
--   **GitHub Actions Workflow File:** `.github/workflows/deploy-to-azure.yml` created.
+-   **GitHub Actions Workflow File:** `.github/workflows/deploy-to-azure.yml` created and updated to use correct Service Principal credentials for ACR login.
 -   **Memory Bank Updates:** `activeContext.md` and `progress.md` updated.

 ### 2.3.
 What's Left to Build / To Do (API Project - High-Level)

-1.  **User Action: Commit and Push Workflow:**
+1.  **User Action: Commit and Push Updated Workflow:**
-    -   User to commit `.github/workflows/deploy-to-azure.yml` to their repository.
+    -   User to commit changes to `.github/workflows/deploy-to-azure.yml` to their repository.
     -   User to push the commit to the `main` branch to trigger the GitHub Action.
 2.  **Monitor GitHub Action:**
     -   Observe the workflow run in the GitHub "Actions" tab.
-    -   Troubleshoot any issues that arise during the build or deployment steps.
+    -   Troubleshoot any further issues that arise.
 3.  **Deployment Verification & Testing:**
     -   Once the workflow succeeds, test the API at `https://concesur-vehicle-api.azurewebsites.net`.
     -   Check `/docs` for interactive API documentation.